Pado123/Constrained_data_aug/README.md

 This repository contains the implementation of a **Constraint-based Event Log Generation Framework** described in the thesis "Augmentation of Event Logs under User-Defined Process Constraints".
 The framework generates synthetic event logs that conform to declarative process constraints while preserving statistical properties of the original logs.

+Additional constraints are provided in the Extended_version.pdf file

 ## Overview

 The framework enables the generation of synthetic event logs that: